 - An E3G-backed letter calls on the UK Prime Minister to aim for the financial sector to become net-zero, and to support net-zero financial reform at home and at the G7.

 - The letter is backed by financial institutions responsible for £4 trillion GBP in assets and various organisations working on climate and finance.

 The letter notes advice from the Climate Change Committee (CCC) Advisory Group on Finance and calls for a UK taskforce on enabling a Net Zero Financial Sector.
-The letter also recommends that, given key roles as Presidency of G7 and COP26, the UK should spearhead this agenda internationally.
-The letter also includes the Chancellor, COP26 President-Designate, and Mark Carney in copy.
+It also recommends that, given key roles as Presidency of G7 and COP26, the UK should spearhead this agenda internationally.
+Additionally, the letter includes the Chancellor, COP26 President-Designate, and Mark Carney in copy.

 Ahead of the June summit, G7 Finance Ministers and Central Bank Governors discussed “their role in driving forward the transition of their economies and financial systems to net zero”.